Saturday, June 27, 2009

 On the campaign trail, Obama constantly stressed the need to employ America's soft power, our moral and diplomatic clout, around the globe.
 If there was ever a time to expend America's reserves of soft power in the pursuit of freedom, it is now.

+If our leaders will not stand up to tyranny when it stares us in the face, then we must.
 While the fight for the future of Iran and peace in the Middle East at large is going on inside Iran, there are things you can do to help the Iranian people.

 Click here to read the five ways you can take action to help the Iranian people right now!